RaphaelTarita/skullgame-server/README.md

   reverse proxy, **set this to `false`**!
 - `features.autoHeadResponse` (default: `true`): Whether the server should automatically answer `HEAD` requests for its endpoints
+- `features.siteServing` (default: `false`): Serve a static website alongside your server.
+The static site will be available without authentication.
+If set to `true`, the server will look for files in a directory called `site` (at the same location as the `server-config` directory) and statically serve all contents of that directory from the `/` route.

 Once you have configured all these settings and put them in `server-config/config.json`, you are ready to run the server!